Controlling Azure App Service traffic with Azure Traffic Manager

 App Service and Traffic Manager Profiles

-To configure the control of App Service app traffic, you create a profile in Azure Traffic Manager that uses one of the three load balancing methods described previously, and then add the endpoints (in this case, App Service) for which you want to control traffic to the profile.
+To configure the control of App Service app traffic, you create a profile in Azure Traffic Manager that uses one of the four load balancing methods described previously, and then add the endpoints (in this case, App Service) for which you want to control traffic to the profile.
 Your app status (running, stopped, or deleted) is regularly communicated to the profile so that Azure Traffic Manager can direct traffic accordingly.

 When using Azure Traffic Manager with Azure, keep in mind the following points: